Orchid01/Orchid01/README.md

 - 👋 Hi, I’m @Orchid01
-- 👀 I’m interested in NFTs
+- 👀 I’m interested in learning programming
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on NFT project
+- 💞️ I’m looking to collaborate - I am good at finance and VBA :)
 - 📫 How to reach me message in this site.

 <!---